byte4RR4Y/MerlinSuite/README.md

 browser data theft, keylogger functionality, webcam access, ransomware capability, automatic port-forwarding tunnels through the Tor network, and a zip function for files and folders.

+Powershell access

+Built in mass ip and port scanner to scan the targets network.

 Undetected Payload generator:
-This C2 Framework has a built in payload generator for undetected payloads
+This C2 Framework has a built in payload generator for undetected payloads.

 Upload and Download Functions:
 This C2 framework allows the attacker to upload and download files to and from the infected system.
 These